 Manage fraud with Stripe Issuing controls and tools

-Payments has three primary types of fraud:
+There are three primary types of payment fraud:

-- Transaction fraud: The unauthorized use of a payment card to fraudulently obtain money or property
+- Transaction fraud: The unauthorized use of a payment card to fraudulently obtain money or property.

 - Business fraud: A person creates a fraudulent account (often with a stolen identity) to commit fraud.